Tanana Athabaskans: Northern Archaic tradition

 The Northern Archaic tradition flourished 6,000–1,000 years ago.
 Site density increased again after about 6,000 years ago in Interior Alaska.
 This population increase coincides roughly with the Northern Archaic Tradition and the appearance of side-notched projectile points.
-Douglas D. Anderson originally defined the Northern Archaic Tradition to specifically address notched point bearing stratigraphic horizons that did not contain microblades at the Onion Portage site (Onion Portage Archeological District of Kobuk Malimiut tribes of Inupiat people region) in northern Alaska.
-Notched point assemblages occur in many sites in Interior Alaska, including over one dozen on Army's Fort Wainwright lands.
+Douglas D. Anderson originally defined the Northern Archaic Tradition to specifically address notched point-bearing stratigraphic horizons that did not contain microblades at the Onion Portage site (Onion Portage Archeological District of Kobuk Malimiut tribes of Inupiat people region) in northern Alaska.
+Notched point assemblages occur in many sites in Interior Alaska, including over one dozen on the U.S. Army's Fort Wainwright lands.
 Several sites, including the excavated Banjo Lake site in Donnelly Training Area, have also produced middle Holocene dates from hearth charcoal.
 The 6,300- to 6,700-year-old dates from Banjo Lake were also associated with a microblade component.

 Athabascan tradition

 The Athabaskan tradition flourished 1,300–800 years ago.
 Linguistic evidence suggests that the Athabaskan culture may have appeared in the Tanana Valley as early as 2,500 years ago.
 Through ethnography, oral history, and a broad array of cultural items, much has been learned about Athabaskan culture and history in the region.
-Artifacts associated the Athabaskan culture are exceptionally diverse and include bone and antler projectile points, fishhooks, beads, buttons, birch bark trays, and bone gaming pieces.
+Artifacts associated with the Athabaskan culture are exceptionally diverse and include bone and antler projectile points, fishhooks, beads, buttons, birch bark trays, and bone gaming pieces.
 In the Upper Tanana region, native copper (from trading with Ahtna people or "Copper Indians") was available and used in addition to the traditional material types to manufacture tools such as knives, projectile points, awls, ornaments, and axes.
 A late prehistoric Athabaskan occupation is recognized at several sites in and around U.S. Army Garrison, Fort Wainwright's training lands.
 The Athabaskan Tradition includes late prehistoric and proto-historic cultures generally believed to be the ancestors of Athabascan tribes who currently inhabit Interior Alaska.
 Excavated Athabaskan sites are rare, but the limited body of evidence allows for several generalizations.
 Athabascan settlement patterns depended greatly on the availability of subsistence resources, and Interior bands lived a nomadic lifestyle.